sonne118/kafka_event_driven/README.md

-Event Driven with Apache Kafka using chema Registry Avro Serializer and Azure
+Event Driven with Apache Kafka using chema Registry Avro Serializer and Azure Event Hubs